 Why Is Protein Often Recommended for GLP-1 Users?

 Protein is often discussed for GLP-1 users because eating patterns change when appetite is reduced.
 With fewer meals and smaller portions, protein becomes a practical way to make limited eating opportunities more intentional.
-It’s not a rule to follow.
-Protein often comes up because it helps food choices feel more purposeful when intake drops.

 Does Eating Less on GLP-1 Increase the Risk of Muscle Loss?